MinchinWeb/minchin.pelican.readers.microblog/README.rst

     the top of individual posts.
 (Regular Pelican setting; you don't have to supply an author.)
 MICROBLOG_APPEND_HASHTAGS = True
-   Tags gets appended towards the end of a micro blog post as hashtags tags by default.
+   Tags gets appended at the end of the micro blog post as hashtags.
+   *#taggedyou*
 MICROBLOG_CATEGORY = "µ"
    Default category for your micro blog posts.
 It could be overwritten by the metadata on top of individual posts.